thomryng/thomryng/podiensis.md

 This is a worst-case scenario, particularly on the Camino Francés.
 The hope is to reduce days walking to 62: 32 days in France and 30 in Spain.

-## Part 1: the Chemin du Puy in France
+## Part 1: the Via Podiensis in France
 From Le Puy-en-Velay to Saint-Jean-Pied-de-Port

 ### Summary